brightway-lca/brightway2/docs/index.rst

 See also: the technical documentation for the :ref:`configuration-technical` object.

+.. _user-preferences:

 User preferences
 ----------------

 The ``config`` object also stores user preferences.
 User preferences include things like the default number of Monte Carlo iterations to run, but it is just a dictionary, and can be added to as desired.
+Here are some common keys in the user preferences directory:

+* "use_cache": Boolean.
+Store datasets in memory for faster access.
+Default is true.
+* "global_location": String.
+Name of global location to use when no location was provided.
+Default is "GLO".
+* "biosphere_database": String.
+Name of biosphere database.
+Default is "biosphere".
+* "temp_dir_ok": Boolean.
+Allow work in the web UI while using a temporary directory.
+Default is false.
+* "upload_reports": Boolean.
+If true, upload LCA reports generated by bw2analyzer to a reports web server.
+Default is false.
+* "report_server_url": URL of the server to upload LCA reports.
+Default is 'http://reports.brightwaylca.org'
+* "iterations": Integer.
+Default number of Monte Carlo iterations when calculating an LCA in the web UI.
+Default is 1000.
+* "cpu_cores": Integer.
+Default number of CPU cores to use when calculating an LCA in the web UI.
+Default is the number of cores on the computer.

+In addition, there are some values in the user preferences which are set automatically, and should not be changed manually:

+* "ab_*": A set of values used by the activity browser UI
+* "browser_*": A set of values used by the activity browser UI
+* "updates": A list of which updates have been applied

 .. warning:: Preferences are not saved automatically - you must call ``config.save_preferences()``.